Azlan-A1/Gritter/README.md

 - Login system (Create account by Signing up through Username/Email.
 Sign in and Sign out.
 NFT Profile Picture)
 - Database: MongoDB
 - Translation of Web Pages/Info into Spanish
+- World Coin API was used through commands primarily